neoSnakex34/go_kit_yourfetch/readme.md

 ## Will it work on my distro?
 it should, i tested it in some barebone containers, but i did not tested it on my others machines yet.
-![this should definitely be an image](imgs/containers.png)
+![this should definitely be an image](imgs/containers.png) (yeah i know i could have used tmux instead of 4 instances of alacritty, but those sexy gaps...)

+## Can i use a different colorscheme?
+you can, but you need to code it youself and swap all the constants with ansi escape codes, it can be modularized to read those constants from a json or a txt tho, i'm just too lazy to do it right now.
+Shoulde be a nice TODO [ ] tho.

+## So... how do i use it?
+`Code